barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 *People, people and people*.

-This is especially true in the IT sector, where there is practically no other capital required other than the human one.
+This is especially true in the IT sector, where there is practically no capital required other than the human one.

-After a number of years in the industry, and having had my fair share of seating at both sides of the interview table, I am still amazed by how light-heartedly this is taken by many a team/company.
+Having had my fair share of seating at both sides of the interview table, I am still amazed by how light-heartedly recruiting is taken by many a team/company.

 But it **must not** be so!
 In case you did not hear it in the news: